Tapeline/Dockingjudge/docs/docs/reference/checking/running_suites.md

          2. Run solution

-            If a solution has been running for too long, test case ends with <term:TL>.
+            If a solution has been running for too long, test case ends with [TL](./verdicts.md).

-            If a solution has been taking too much RAM, test case ends with <term:ML>.
+            If a solution has been taking too much RAM, test case ends with [ML](./verdicts.md).

          3. Retrieve required output files

-            If a required file is not present, test case ends with <term:PE>.
+            If a required file is not present, test case ends with [PE](./verdicts.md).

          4. Run all validators.

-            If at least one fails, test case ends with <term:WA>.
+            If at least one fails, test case ends with [WA](./verdicts.md).

-            If all pass, test case ends with <term:OK>.
+            If all pass, test case ends with [OK](./verdicts.md).

          5. Cleanup files